Firstrade Securities

 In May 2022, Firstrade Securities launched its cryptocurrency platform through Firstrade Crypto LLC.

 History

 The company was founded in 1985 by John Liu, as First Flushing Securities.

-In 1997, the company was renamed to Firstrade Securities Inc., and the company launched Firstrade.com.
+In 1997, the company was renamed Firstrade Securities Inc., and the company launched Firstrade.com.

 In April 2010, Taifook Securities Company Limited, a wholly owned subsidiary of TSG, signed an agreement with Firstrade Securities, a US online broker, for cross-border securities trading business.
 Firstrade Securities no longer works with Taifook Securities Company Limited.

 Firstrade held its branch grand opening on August 15, 2014.